A world-class welcome in a world-class city.

 The third global alliance, SkyTeam, competes with Korean Air's daily nonstop to Seoul-Incheon, China Eastern with a daily nonstop to Shanghai-Pudong (extra frequencies added seasonally) as well as a 3-per-week nonstop to Nanjing, China Southern with a daily nonstop to Guangzhou, China Airlines of Taiwan daily to Taipei, and Xiamen Airlines sending 3 weekly nonstops to its namesake city.

 Sichuan Airlines, not part of an alliance, has a 3-per-week service from Chengdu via either Shenyang or Zhengzhou to YVR.
 Another non-aligned carrier, Beijing Capital Airlines (part of the Hainan Airlines confederation) runs a Vancouver-Qingdao-Hangzhou 3-per-week service, and one of their sister carriers, Hong Kong Airlines, flies low-cost daily nonstops to its namesake city.
-Hainan Airlines itself is slated to start Vancouver-Tianjin nonstops (continuing on to Shenzhen) twice-weekly in Spring 2018.
+Hainan Airlines itself started Vancouver-Tianjin nonstops (continuing on to Shenzhen) twice-weekly in May 2018.

 Domestic carrier WestJet has a comprehensive network from YVR, and selectively code-shares with several Asian carriers.
 Numerous smaller carriers connect the small towns and islands from Victoria all the way up to Yellowknife.
 While those carriers generally do not offer through-ticketing, connections are convenient without too much extra walking through the terminal.